mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 </figure>

-## Step 5: Add your (previous) reflections
+## Step 5: Add your (previous) Reflections
-The repo you cloned has weekly `my-reflections` files.
+The repo you cloned has weekly `my-reflections` md files.
-From now on, you'll add your reflections to these files on your __local repo__ and push them back up to your forked version on GitHub.
+From now on, you'll add your reflections to these files on your __local version of repo__ and push them back up to your forked version on GitHub.

 __Pro-tip: Use command line to navigate, open applications and open files.__

 1. Open the my-reflections-week-1 file in VS.
 2. Copy and paste your previous reflections into the file.
 Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to make the question format 'bold' or into headers.
-3. Save your file
+3. Stage your file.

 ## Reflect
-In your local version add your answers to the reflections file.
+Open the `my-reflections-week-1.md` in VS and add your reflections from this challenge:

 1. What are some examples of when you would fork?
 2. Write your own step-by-step fork and clone instructions.
 Describe what you did.
 3. Did you have any moments where it all clicked?
 What clicked?
+4. Stage your file.

 ## Aditional Practice and Resources
 [GitHub Guides - Practice Forking Projects](https://guides.github.com/activities/forking/)